 Ultimately, collaboration is needed between licensors and licensees if the threat of online counterfeiting is to be meaningfully reduced.
 If data sets can be shared between the two parties and licensees are granted the ability to enforce on certain rights owned by a licensor, online enforcement will be far more effective.

 Proactive enforcement, enabled by this data sharing, will allow the brand to stop counterfeiting operations in their tracks before they can increase in scale and switch between platforms.

 Protect your licensed rights with Online Brand Protection

-At Corsearch, we work with our clients to create effective Online Brand Protection strategies, leveraging our expertise in intellectual property, criminal intelligence and technical design.
-If you believe the IP on your licensed goods is being infringed and are interested to see the scale of the online threats facing you and your licensees, you can request a free Brand Health Check below.
+At Corsearch, we work with our clients to create effective Online Brand Protection strategies, leveraging our expertise in intellectual property and advanced technology.
+If you believe the IP on your licensed goods is being infringed and are interested to see the scale of the online threats facing you and your licensees, talk to one of our experts today.

-Our obligation-free Brand Health Check provides a high-level overview of the online threats to your brand, highlighting how you can eliminate these threats and capture the value you are missing.
+Our experts will discuss how you can eliminate these threats and capture the value you are missing.

 Global Sales of Licensed Products and Services Reach US $280.3 Billion, Fifth Straight Year of Growth for the Licensing Industry (Licensing International, 2019): https://licensinginternational.org/news/global-sales-of-licensed-products-and-services-reach-us-280-3-billion-fifth-straight-year-of-growth-for-the-licensing-industry/